z3y/ShaderGraph/Documentation.md

 ## Naming Conventions
 By default new properties added to the blackboard have randomized reference names.
 In order for them to fallback properly use standard naming conventions.
+All of the properties below are reference names, display names can be anything

 ### VRChat